filamentphp/filament/packages/infolists/docs/03-entries/07-custom.md

 ## Custom classes

-You may create your own custom entry classes and cell views, which you can reuse across your project, and even release as a plugin to the community.
+You may create your own custom entry classes and entry views, which you can reuse across your project, and even release as a plugin to the community.

 > If you're just creating a simple custom entry to use once, you could instead use a [view entry](#view-entries) to render any custom Blade file.